-Geometrics
+Geometrics:

-- Upgrade of existing intersection and providing pedestrian safety facilities including providing public transport facilities - Is the road section part of the Abnormal/Super Loads route, if yes this must be considered in the geometric design requirements. - Assess cross fall/camber on existing roadway and need for modification,
+- Determine Road reserve requirements if applicable. - Develop appropriate cross sections for the design period. - Identify need for climbing/crawler lanes for heavy vehicles and/or passing lanes. - Assess existing alignment and identify need for re-alignments vertical and/or horizontal. - Upgrade of existing intersection and providing pedestrian safety facilities including providing Public Transport Facilities. - Is the road section part of the Abnormal/Super Loads route, if yes this must be considered in the geometric design requirements. - Assess cross fall/camber on existing roadway and need for modification, - Where required, develop an access management plan with the aim of consolidating accesses to acceptable standards and close illegal and or unsafe accesses.
+This includes review of the number, location and type of farm accesses.

-Where required, develop an access management plan with the aim of consolidating accesses to acceptable standards and close illegal and or unsafe accesses.
-This includes review of the number, location, and type of farm accesses.
+Drainage:

-Drainage
+• Check capacity of drainage structures as well as road surface and bridge decks to handle storm water.

-- Check capacity of drainage structures as well as road surface to handle storm water. - Address issues where capacity does not compare to standards. - Provide appropriate subsoil and surface drainage system. - Do a visual assessment of all structures. - Determine compliance with standards with respect to hydraulic capacity, geometrics etc; - Determine whether structures need to make provision for Non-Motorised (NMT); - Widening of structures where required for capacity improvements. - · Rehabilitation of structures where required. - Carry out post rehabilitation/ construction Inspections with purpose of loading new data into SANRAL's ITIS system;
+- Address issues where capacity does not compare to standards. - Provide appropriate subsoil drainage system, and surface drainage system. - Do a visual assessment of all structures. - Determine compliance with standards with respect to hydraulic capacity, geometrics, balustrades, etc; - Determine whether structures need to make provision for Non-Motorised (NMT); - Widening of bridges and other structures where required for capacity improvements. - Rehabilitation of bridges and other structures where required. - Carry out post rehabilitation/ construction Inspections with purpose of loading new data into SANRAL's ITIS system; - Assess need for widening of bridges for second carriageway.

-Pavement
+Pavement:

-- Identify required pavement capacity for design life. - Determine condition and capacity of existing payement. - Determine pavement rehabilitation/ strengthening /reconstruction and/or new pavement required, utilising the existing capacity optimally. - Provide options for flexible and rigid pavements. - Provide surfacing options (Factors like traffic loading, required surface texture for skid resistance, noise generation, etc. must be taken into account in the determination of the proposed options); and - Provide pavement design life strategy, e.g., maintenance actions over design life.
+- Identify required pavement capacity for design life. - Determine condition and capacity of existing pavement. - Determine pavement rehabilitation/ strengthening /reconstruction and/or new pavement required, utilising the existing capacity optimally. - Provide options for flexible and rigid pavements. - Provide surfacing options; and - Provide pavement design life strategy, e.g., maintenance actions over design life.

-Material Investigation and Utilisation
+Material Investigation and Utilisation:

-- · Identify material sources required; - Optimise the utilisation of project identified borrow pits/ hard rock quarries vs commercial material sources for earthworks and pavement layers; - · Where applicable, provide a Mass Haul Plan/Diagram; - Provide information on commercial sources: - · Contact details - · Types of material available - · Compliance of the material with the specifications. - · Alternative mining waste material if available - Identify potential water sources for construction purposes; - The possibility of using alternative material from Mine waste dumps, Tailings and or other - recycled materials should be explored.
+- Identify material sources required; - Optimise the utilisation of project identified borrow pits/ hard rock quarries vs commercial material sources for earthworks and pavement layers; - Where applicable, provide a Mass Haul Plan/Diagram; - Provide information on commercial sources: - Contact details - o Types of material available - Compliance of the material with the specifications. - Alternative mining waste material if available - Identify potential water sources for construction purposes; - The possibility of using alternative material from Mine waste dumps, Tailings and or other recycled materials should be explored.
 This will entail liaison/negotiating with Mining companies or other land-owners.